grimmlab/ProLaTherm/README.md

 - `docker ps -a`: List all Docker containers (including stopped ones) on your machine
 - `docker start -i CONTAINERNAME`: Start a (stopped) Docker container interactively to enter its command line interface

-### Run the optimization framework with our prepared data
+### Run the optimization framework with prepared data
 You are at the **root directory within your Docker container**, i.e. after step 5 of the above-described setup.

 If you closed the Docker container that you created at the end of the installation, just use ``docker start -i CONTAINERNAME``